Ryan-Awad/algorithm-tavern/README.md

 ### Frontend written in ReactJS
 ### Backend written in Node

 A simple blogging website for discussing Computer Science and algorithms.
-This is mainly just a personal projects.
+This is mainly just a personal project.